manu-k-b/website-sample-/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE for details.